Texas AG Ken Paxton faces charges of corruption and bribery as his impeachment trial gets underway

 “Let’s clean house," Paxton told the crowd.

 Peter Bowen, 74, drove from Houston at 3:30 a.m. to be in line for the Senate before sunrise.
-He said Paxton, who was reelected to a third term last November, was impeached because of his support of former President Donald Trump, and that voters have already made clear where they stand.
+He said Paxton, who was reelected to a third term last November, was impeached because of his support for Trump, and that voters have already made clear where they stand.

 “We all knew about them, and we elected him.
 What they are doing is taking away the vote of the majority of the people of Texas," Bowen said.